top of page

 Alumbra's formative experiences in civic and educational projects across Australia and the UK provide a robust foundation for her current initiatives.
 Her unique methodology fuses Maya cultural insights with sustainable solutions, emphasizing circular design principles and avant-garde environmental research.
 This synergy of traditional knowledge and modern techniques offers fresh perspectives on cultural preservation through the built environment while establishing new forms of architecture and technologies to tackle contemporary challenges of sustainability, diversity, and globalization.

-Located at Lagunetta Sacpuy in Petén, Guatemala, Memorial Caliz represents an unprecedented architectural paradigm.
+Located at the southern shores of Lago Peten Itza, Guatemala, Caliz de Paz represents an unprecedented architectural paradigm.
 The project's uniqueness lies in its complete reimagining of what memorial architecture can be—not a place to remember only those before us, but a living vessel actively serving those who continue to suffer, bridging ancient wisdom with contemporary innovation through faith-based architectural action.

 2025